Validator Tools for Ethereum validator operators.

-Validator Tools is a desktop control panel for Ethereum validators.
-It turns EIP-7002 exits, EIP-7251 consolidations, MEV-Boost policy, withdrawal credentials, redundancy and monitoring into clear, repeatable workflows instead of ad-hoc scripts and spreadsheets.
+Validator Tools is a local-first desktop GUI for Ethereum validators and 32+ ETH stakers on Linux, macOS and Windows.
+It combines EIP-7002 exits, EIP-7251 consolidations, withdrawal routing, MEV-Boost and relay policy, credential changes and monitoring into clear, repeatable workflows instead of one-off scripts, dashboards and spreadsheets.

 Validator Tools desktop interface